 Outside-the-classroom learning.
 UW-Eau Claire prides itself on offering students the chance to learn and refine their craft in the real world.
 Be a part of a service-learning project over spring break, mentor an international student majoring in physics, hear from international experts and speakers, study abroad in Scotland or attend one of the 200 universities that participate in the National Student Exchange program.
 Here, you'll quickly find endless opportunities are available to you.

 Exceptional preparation.
-Graduates of our applied physics degree leave UW-Eau Claire ready to hit the ground running.
+Graduates of our physics - applied physics emphasis degree leave UW-Eau Claire ready to hit the ground running.
 Thanks to the program's "learn by doing" approach, you'll be able to design experiments; use measurement technology, computational tools and statistical techniques to collect and analyze data; and use microcontrollers and electronic sensors to build devices to perform specific tasks — all before you even graduate.

 The applied physics major is an excellent choice for any career or further study requiring strong experimental, theoretical and calculation skills.
 This includes graduate programs in any number of STEM areas as well as architecture, medicine and law.